 In its assessment of Facebook’s Dangerous Individuals and Organizations Community Standard, and the company’s application of it in the case at hand, the Oversight Board expands freedom of expression, in line with human right standards, by arguing that measures that restrict expression should not be overly broad or vague and that rules should be consolidated in the Community Standards in diverse languages.
 Likewise, the Board widens the scope of freedom of expression in its assessment of the importance of understanding the impact that certain restrictions impose upon minorities and the relevance of protecting these groups’ political speech.

 Global Perspective demonstrates how the court’s decision was influenced by standards from one or many regions.

 The Board analyzed Facebook’s human rights responsibilities through this precept on freedom of expression.
-It employed the three-part test established in this Article to assess if Facebook’s actions allowed expression to be limited.

 Case significance refers to how influential the case is and how its significance changes over time.